logicly-au/pmhc-mds-user-documentation/doc/home.rst

 Updating your details
 ^^^^^^^^^^^^^^^^^^^^^

+If your email address or mobile number has changed, it is important that you update your account.
+These instructions require you to have a working login which you know.
+Ensure you are logged in to proceed.

+If you are unable to login and need your mobile phone number and/or email address updated to regain access then follow the instructions under :ref:`request-your-details-be-updated`.

 To edit your details:

 1. Click the button to the right of the menubar that says **Logged in as [Name]**